 To add a subcontractor, follow the steps below:

-- Go to Expenses, then click on Suppliers followed by New supplier.
+- Go to Expenses, select Suppliers (Take me there), then select New supplier.

 - Enter your subcontractor's details and select the Is Subcontractor checkbox.

 If you already have your subcontractor created, go to Edit supplier to amend their record.

 Creating CIS transactions

 When you turn on CIS, we’ll create the accounts you need to be able to track it.
 That means, when you create CIS transactions we’ll calculate the CIS withheld.